milandeepak/Kerala-IoT-Challenge/index.markdown

 ## Exp 1 : Hello World LED Program Using Blynk App

+### About
+ In this experiment, an [Esp 32](https://en.wikipedia.org/wiki/ESP32)  is connected to [Blynk](https://blynk.io/) IoT platform via the internet using Wifi credentials and used to light a LED connected to the G2 pin in Esp 32.
+ The aim of the experiment is to control the LED connected to the Esp 32 using a switch created in Blynk platform which can be accessed using both Blynk web platform and mobile app.

 ### Hardware Needed
    * Esp 32 x1
    * USB Cable x1